aheedshah/aheedshah/README.md

 - 👋 Hi, I’m @aheedshah
-- 👀 I’m interested in working at someplace I can improve my skills and help the company reach its objectives.
+- 👀 I’m interested in working at someplace I can improve my skills as a developer and help the company reach its objectives.
-- 🌱 I’m currently learning different languages like Java, C++ and Python.
 - 📫 How to reach me: Discord: @aheedshah#3380; email: aheed@duck.com
 - 📖 Currently studying Computer Science at Goldsmiths, University of London